3D Modeling (MODL) Courses

 - Transferable:CSU

-Design Studio I immerses career-driven students in a design business environment with real clients, deadlines, and roles.
-The studio works for non-profit organizations, the Sacramento community, and other businesses designing projects and campaigns.
-Projects include graphic design, Web design, and animation.
-Through client meetings, small group brainstorming, lecture, and demonstration, students will have the opportunity to develop a portfolio of completed projects and campaigns.
+Design Studio I offers career-minded design and digital media students a design studio experience with real clients, deadlines, and roles.
+Clients include non-profit organizations, the local business community, and other entities needing design work.
+Projects include graphic design, Web design, and possibly video production and animation.
+Through client interviews, small group brainstorming, lecture, and demonstration, students will develop a portfolio of real-world design work.
 Students will learn to write a client proposal, to interview a client, to experience the client-designer relationship, to set pricing for projects, and to present design work to a team and client.
 Formerly known as GCOM 490.

 Upon completion of this course, the student will be able to: